 DOJ may use the fees that firearms purchasers pay to DOJ during the purchase of any firearm (“DROS fees”) to fund, among other things, DOJ’s firearms-related regulatory and enforcement activities related to the sale, purchase, possession, loan, or transfer of firearms.9

 Out-of-State Firearm Purchases by California Residents

-In most circumstances, California residents may not transport or bring any firearm purchased or obtained from outside of the state, unless the firearm is first delivered to a dealer in California for delivery to that resident in compliance with all of California’s requirements for sale of a firearm, including a background check, 10-day waiting period, and presentation of a valid firearm safety certificate by the purchaser.10 This requirement is subject to certain limited exceptions, such as for a licensed firearm dealer or wholesaler acting within the scope of their business activities as a dealer or wholesaler, or to a licensed collector who is otherwise in compliance with California law.11
+In most circumstances, California residents may not transport or bring a firearm purchased or obtained from outside of the state into California unless the firearm is first delivered to a licensed gun dealer in California for delivery to that resident in compliance with all of California’s requirements for sale of a firearm, including a background check, 10-day waiting period, and verification of a valid firearm safety certificate by the purchaser.10 This requirement is subject to limited exceptions, such as for a licensed firearm dealer or wholesaler acting within the scope of their business activities as a dealer or wholesaler, or to a licensed collector who is otherwise in compliance with California law.11

 Self-Assembled Firearms and Firearms Without Serial Numbers

 Federally licensed importers and manufacturers have been required to engrave a serial number on every firearm imported or manufactured since 1968.12 Federal law generally prohibits anyone from transporting, shipping, receiving, or possessing any firearm which has had the importer’s or manufacturer’s serial number removed, obliterated, or altered.13